Steve Davis OBE is one of the world’s best known snooker players.

-It was during this period that Davis received an MBE from Her Majesty the Queen, something that gives him great pride.
+It was during this period that Davis received an MBE.
 Subsequently, Steve received an OBE in the 2003 New Year’s Honours List.

-Over Davis’ professional career he has amassed 71 major titles, been a member of the successful English World Cup team on four occasions – captaining it twice – and won the World Doubles title four times.
-In 1982, Steve had the honour of being the first ever snooker player to compile a televised maximum break of 147 – a feat he achieved in the Lada Classic winning him….. a Lada estate car!
+Over Davis’ professional career he has amassed 71 major titles, been a member of the successful English World Cup team on four occasions (captaining it twice) and won the World Doubles title four times.

-Steve Davis is also an avid poker player, spending many hours playing online.
-He has competed in some major televised events, plays regularly in the World Series in Las Vegas and even reached the final table of Pokermillion in 2002.
+Steve Davis is also an avid poker player.
+He has competed in major televised events, played in the World Series in Las Vegas and even reached the final table of Pokermillion in 2002.

-In December of 2005 at the age of 48, Davis rolled back the years as he reached the final of the UK Championship, 25 years after he first won it.
-That saw him rocket to No.3 in the world rankings.
+In 2005 Davis reached the final of the UK Championship, 25 years after he first won it.
+This rocketed him to No.3 in the world rankings.

-A regular commentator and pundit on BBC snooker productions, Steve Davis manages to compete at the same time.
-At the World Championship in April 2010, the unfancied Davis, aged 52, won his first round match against the odds and then dumped reigning champion and World No.1 John Higgins out of the competition to reach the quarter finals in what was described as the biggest upset in snooker history.
+At the 2010 World Championship, Davis, aged 52, won his first round match.
+He later knocked World No.1 John Higgins out of the competition reaching the quarter finals in what was described as the biggest upset in snooker history.